Opinion: Derek Chauvin's sentence is not enough | DW | 26.06.2021

 This was due in part to the millions of people across the country chanting "Black Lives Matter!" who stood in solidarity with the man who was pinned to the ground by Chauvin's knee for nine minutes and 29 seconds — and died because he couldn't breathe.

 It's rare for a murder to be captured in such striking video footage, as this one was by a bystander.
-Chauvin's case, which repeatedly ran the risk of becoming a show trial, attracted so much attention in part because the footage of his neck being pressed was shown over and over.
-That guaranteed attention — and airtime on the major TV networks.
+Chauvin's case, which repeatedly ran the risk of becoming a show trial, attracted so much attention in part because the footage of Floyd's neck being pressed was shown over and over.
+That horrible video guaranteed attention — and airtime on the major TV networks.

 But it will be those verdicts in less sensational murder cases that will now show whether a change in thinking is really taking place in the US, which owes its early economic success to the exploitation of slave labor — and which continues to hinder the descendants of these slaves to this day.